 In their matchup against Vega Squadron, they lost in a with the final result of 52 kills on Vega and just two on Vaevictis.
 The number of kills didn't happen through proper competition though, as Vega intentionally dragged the game on to pad the stats and Riot Games Ru warned them due to unsportsmanlike behaviour that resulted in the humiliation of their opponents, and no one complained about this as the bad behaviour was evident.

 The issue with warnings occurred when Riot Games warned RoX as well, even though this team did not drag the game on and they didn't farm the kill count.
 It happened because RoX banned five support champions during the pick-and-ban phase.
 Support champions are often associated with girls in League of Legends, sometimes in a derogatory manner, which is likely the reason Riot Games Ru issued the warning to the team.

-Not everyone agreed with Riot's decision here, as they pointed out that if RoX get disciplinary action, Vaevictis management should be held accountable under the same ruling.
-This refers to the fact that Vaevictis obviously fielded an under-qualified team , simply based on their gender, even though the region didn't actually lack talented players who could be receiving a salary for their merit.
+Not everyone agreed with Riot's decision here, as they that if RoX get disciplinary action, Vaevictis management should be held accountable under the same ruling.
+This refers to the fact that Vaevictis an , simply based on their gender, even though the region didn't actually lack talented players who could be receiving a salary for their merit.